how to use tarot for self-care

 If you haven’t ever worked with tarot cards or are feeling a little unsure of what your card is trying to say, I want you to try something before you Google the meaning.
 I encourage you to to look closely at the card’s art, to meditate with the card, do a little journaling, and to trust the meanings that come to you.
 Tarot remains a popular and powerful tool because its meanings are an innate part of who we are.
 You just have to ask the card what it wants you to know!

 Want to dig a little deeper?
 Try the three-card spread below.
-It's a variation on a spread from my mentor Lindsay Mack and is the only spread I use when my brain is in overdrive and I need to snap out of anxiety and darkness.
+This is only spread I use when my brain is in overdrive and I need to snap out of anxiety and darkness.
 Sure, there are more complicated spreads with more information.
-But sometimes that's the problem: if you are already in a space where confusion reigns, a bigger spread can make it easier to ignore the message.
+But sometimes that’s the problem: if you are already in a space where confusion reigns, a bigger spread can make it easier to ignore the message.
 Keep it simple, and just ask the following questions:

 1. What do I think is going on?
 A crucial acknowledgement of the story playing in your head